 The primary skin care benefits of BB cream revolve around its ability to moisturize your skin and protect it from damage from sunlight.
 These are what make BB cream an attractive choice over just using foundation makeup by itself.

-As you likely know, a face moisturizer plays a pivotal role in any skin care routine.
+A face moisturizer plays a pivotal role in any skin care routine.
 A good BB cream will achieve both of the goals of moisturization, which are the restoration of the skin’s protective lipid layer and the incorporation of more water into the outermost layer of skin.

 A scientific article published by dermatologist Marie Loden in the American Journal of Clinical Dermatology states that an ideal moisturizer is one that contains fats that help reinforce the skin’s lipid layer, which is a barrier against water loss (1).